 Points systems that stay in balance for years

-Points are the universal currency of marketing programs.
-They are also the easiest thing to over-issue, under-redeem, and lose control of.
-This guide covers how to set the earn rate, design the spend menu, run multipliers, and keep the economy stable as the program grows.
+Points are the universal currency of marketing programs, and the easiest thing to over-issue, under-redeem, and lose control of.
+This is the working manual: how to set the earn rate, design the spend menu, run multipliers without breaking the economy, and keep the books balanced as the program scales.

 Key takeaways